volodia99/toprodimo/README.md

 In order for the procedure to work, you need to keep in mind that:
 - `toprodimo` needs the typical UNIT_LENGTH and UNIT_MASS of the simulated model.
 - `toprodimo` works on top of an initialized ProDiMo model that has to be run beforehand with the typical parameters of the simulated model (disk, star, ...).
-The corresponding ProDiMo.out parameter is then copied to a new prodimo directory to perform the interpolation of the simulated data to this new ProDiMo model.
+The corresponding ProDiMo.out parameter file is then copied to a new prodimo directory to perform the interpolation of the simulated data to this new ProDiMo model.

 See also the [ProDiMo documentation](https://prodimowiki.readthedocs.io/en/latest/userguide/interface2D.html).